 5. Let residents RSVP for events online for better planning

-An amenity scheduler is also an efficient way to let residents reserve their space or time slot by creating the event and letting residents create passes.
-By letting residents register for amenities or events, you can better prepare for what the turn-out will look like when the day of the event comes up.
+An amenity reservation system is also an efficient way to let residents reserve their space or time slot by creating the event and letting residents create passes.
+By letting residents place event or amenity reservations, you can better prepare for what the turn-out will look like when the day of the event comes up.
 Amenity Boss is an amenity scheduler created to make amenity use easy, fair, and flexible.
-Schedule a free consultation and demo with us for a simple way to manage amenities.
+Schedule a free consultation and demo with us for a simple way to establish an amenity reservation system.

 Kiley Sharp, Divisional President of the West Division for Apartment Life shared her thoughts as communities move forward.
 “My biggest recommendation for teams is to push in with being intentional there, live life out in your community even more than usual, and be the bright light people come across as they live in their community too.”